-Presenter(s): Krista Hoffmann-Longtin, PhD & Geoff Pollock
+Presenter(s): Krista Hoffmann-Longtin, PhD and Jason Organ, PhD

-Audience: Faculty, Staff, and Learners
+Audience: Faculty and Learners

 Back by popular demand!
 This three-session series is designed to train participants to communicate complex scientific topics more effectively to non-experts like patients, learners, lawmakers, and funders.
 This program is free and open to all IUSM and IUPUI faculty and graduate students.